-3.4.4.
+3.4.3.
 Types of Courses

-3.4.4.1.
+3.4.3.1.
 Choosing Courses for Grade 9 and 10

-Students in Grade 8 and 9 will choose courses of one or more types: Academic, Applied, Locally Developed Compulsory Credit, and Open.
-They will make their choices primarily on the basis of their goals, interests, learning preferences, needs and achievement.
+Students in Grade 8 and 9 will choose courses of one or more types: Academic, Destreamed, Applied, Locally Developed Compulsory Credit, and Open.
+They will make their choices primarily based on their goals, interests, learning preferences, needs and achievement.
 The following is a brief description of the types of courses that are available in the different subjects: